theprivacydev/nvim-config/README.md

 ## Installation
-Clone this repository in the appropriate directory. on mac or linux, you can clone this into ~/.config.
-If you are on a windows, I highly recommend enabling wsl with ubuntu for using neovim.
+Clone this repository in the appropriate directory.
+On mac or linux, you can clone this into ~/.config.
+So, from ~, cd into .config, and then run the following command `mv nvim-config nvim`.
+This command will rename the directory to just nvim.

+If you are on a Windows, I highly recommend enabling wsl with ubuntu for using neovim.
 I was unable to get neovim to play nice with windows otherwise.
-However, if you'd like to give it a shot, clone this repository in your root directory.
+However, if you'd like to give it a shot, clone this repository into your root directory.
 On Windows, it looks for init.vim in ~/AppData/Local/nvim/init.vim.
 If you do this, you will need to change the file paths in the init.vim by removing the .config from the file paths.

 ## Usage
 When you clone the repo, start nvim and type `:P` and then use tab to get to `:PlugInstall` and select enter.